 - If it’s a service, is it taxable?

 Some states have very specific rules for different services; others allow exemptions for certain services.
-The Sleeter Report also raises the point that vendors need to be aware of sales tax implications for bundled services and the added question of whether a service is done inside of a taxable area or state or not.
+Vendors need to be aware of sales tax implications for bundled services and the added question of whether a service is done inside of a taxable area or state or not.